usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 Examples of Flask-based applications include:

 * [WaterdataUI](https://code.usgs.gov/wma/iow/waterdataui), which, among other things, generate the next generation monitoring location pages
-* [WQP_UI](https://github.com/NWQMC/WQP_UI/), the Fromt end for the [Water Quality Portal](https://www.waterqualitydata.us) an interagency tool for accessing water quality data.
+* [WQP_UI](https://github.com/NWQMC/WQP_UI/), the front end for the [Water Quality Portal](https://www.waterqualitydata.us), an interagency tool for accessing water quality data.
 *

-Flask-based User interfaces allow for a hard separation between user interfaces and Application Programming Interfaces( APIs, which both forceses us to be consumers of our own API's, which are also used by thousands of other organizations and individuals, it also allows for flexibility as we transition from old to new APIs, Flask can act as a bridge between the different systems.
+Flask-based user interfaces allow for a hard separation between user interfaces and Application Programming Interfaces(APIs).
+We can then easily be consumers of our own API's, which are also used by thousands of other organizations and individuals and allows for flexibility as we transition from old to new APIs.

 ### Django for self-contained, transactional systems

 For the most part, the WDFN team runs in a read-only world.
 We transform data for public consumption (more about that later), but we don't manage much additional data.
-There are, However a few execeptions, where we do need to manage transactions and store data.
+There are, However a few exceptions, where we do need to manage transactions and store data.
 The scale on these systems is not large, and the overall complexity is low.
 After some past experimentation with low-code frameworks, we have instead found that the batteries-included nature of the [Django](https://www.djangoproject.com/) works well for our needs.
-If it isn't built into Django itself, there is generally a community plugin that fits our basc needs, so we can focus on the important parts- making systems that work for our users.
+If it isn't built into Django itself, there is generally a community plugin that fits our basc needs, so we can focus on the important parts - making systems that work for our users.

 WDFN applications that use Django include:
 * WDFN-Accounts, the transactional system behind the [next generation Water Alert System](https://waterdata.usgs.gov/blog/wateralert-transition/) _The code for this application is not yet public_